Too Allergic

 Fun Fact #3

-Patina is preserving the silver (or any metal), as it “protects” it from a further reaction, scratch, etc., this process is also quite alike to rusting of iron.
+Patina is preserving the silver (or any metal), as it “protects” it from a further reaction, scratch, etc., this process is also quite similar to rusting of iron.

 Speaking about rust, I recall some clients asking whether sterling silvers can rust or not.